-

 Where to Check-In

-- If you have a scheduled induction or c-section, go to the information desk located inside the Women’s Center and they can direct you to the appropriate location.
-The Women’s Center is located on the west side of the main hospital building, next to the Emergency Department, and is open Monday-Friday, 5:00am – 9:00pm.
+- Scheduled Induction or C-Section: If you have a scheduled induction or cesarean, please visit the information desk inside the Women’s Center.
+The Women’s Center is located on the west side of the main hospital building, next to the Emergency Department.
+It is open Monday through Friday from 5:00 a.m. to 9:00 p.m.

-- For an unscheduled visit or evaluation, please go to the OBED.
-You will enter through the main Emergency Department entrance located to the right of the Women’s Center.
+- Unscheduled Visit or Evaluation: For unscheduled visits or evaluations, please proceed to the OBED.
+Enter through the main Emergency Department entrance, located to the right of the Women’s Center.
 This entrance is open 24/7.

 Items to Bring With You to Labor and Delivery